Nitrokey/nitrokey-documentation/nethsm/getting-started.rst

       Package left side

 2. Check the unique handmade glitter seal on top of the wrapping paper.
-   You will receive a picture of it from us after wrapping.
+   You will receive a picture of it from us after wrapping via e-mail.
    Compare the received picture with the seal.
    If you notice any changes, please contact us to arrange further action.